bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 doesn't work against an RS without additional profiling since it requires things to be sent in the body.
-Additionally it is potentially fragile like a detached JWS since a multi-tier system could parse the payload and pass it downstream with potential transformations. ]]
+Additionally it is potentially fragile like a detached JWS since a multi-tier system could parse the payload and pass the parsed payload downstream with potential transformations.
+Furthermore, it doesn't protect the method or URL of the request in the signature.
+We might want to remove this in favor of general-purpose HTTP signing. ]]

 ## Mutual TLS {#mtls}